 Are there foods I should avoid while wearing braces?

 Avoid foods that could damage or become trapped in your braces.
 This includes chewy, sticky, crunchy, and hard foods.
-For more information, speak with our dentists.
+For more information, speak with our dentist.

 How often should I brush and floss while wearing braces?

 You should brush at least 3 times a day, or after every meal, and floss daily.
-Our dentists can provide you with instructions on the most effective oral hygiene practices while wearing braces.
-Also, remember to continue visiting our dentists for your routine cleanings and exams.
+Our dentist can provide you with instructions on the most effective oral hygiene practices while wearing braces.
+Also, remember to continue visiting our dentist for your routine cleanings and exams.
 This will help you avoid cavities and other dental problems.